organisciak/dissertation/document/5_design_objective.md

 INSTRUCT is an easy condition to parameterize, only requiring a one-time cost from the requester to collect training examples and perhaps a slight development cost to implement instructions as a dismissable, up-front modal window.

-The intervention in INSTRUCT was partially motivated by @shu_signing_2012, who found that for reporting forms requiring a signature to confirm honesty, such as tax or insurance forms, asking people to sign at the top led to more honest reporting.
+The intervention in INSTRUCT was in part motivated by @shu_signing_2012, who found that for reporting forms requiring a signature to confirm honesty, such as tax or insurance forms, asking people to sign at the top led to more honest reporting.
 By foregrounding the instructions, this condition seems to encourage workers to be more honest about the codebook.
 An unknown caveat is whether this is a persistent effect or, if after enough tasks with this condition, workers start to dismiss the information sooner.
+With the rotating workforce on Mechanical Turk, this would not be a concern for contexts similar to this study, but would be worth studying if applied in alternate contexts.

 \newthought{The quality of contributions in the feedback condition} also improves on the baseline condition.
 Like with INSTRUCT, three-quarters of query-document pairs were corrected classified by two-thirds of contributors.